-To realize adolescent girls’ rights in India—and in other countries facing similar challenges—programs and policies need to address the patriarchal root causes of CEFM.
+To realize adolescent girls’ rights in India—and in other countries facing similar challenges—programs and policies need to address the patriarchal root causes of CEFMU.
 This work includes supporting girls to pursue goals beyond marriage and challenging limiting beliefs about gender held by their families, communities and institutions.

 AJWS supports research that explores: